coderbyheart/azure-iot-sdk-c/tools/CACertificates/CACertificateOverview.md

 * Run `./certGen.sh create_verification_certificate 106A5SD242AF512B3498BD6098C4941E66R34H268DDB3288`

 In both cases, the scripts will output the name of the file containing `"CN=106A5SD242AF512B3498BD6098C4941E66R34H268DDB3288"` to the console.
-Upload this file to IoT Hub (in the same UX that had the "Generate Verification Code") and select "Verify".
+Upload this file (`verification-code.cert.pem`) to IoT Hub (in the same UX that had the "Generate Verification Code") and select "Verify".

 ## Step 4 - Create a new device